Find Grad Schools

 Education Levels of Chemistry Majors

-In 2020-2021, 2,721 doctor's degrees were awarded to chemistry majors.
+During the most recent year for which data is available, 3,210 people earned their doctor's degree in chemistry.
 This makes it the 11th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in chemistry at each degree level.